 Soft materials are quickly growing as future materials for emerging technologies in engineering and medicine.
 Among them, hydrogels consisting of 3D polymer networks swollen in water offer unique opportunities owing to their outstanding characteristics, including biocompatibility and tunable physical properties.
 However, the development of predictive theories and simulation tools for hydrogels is still in its infancy.

-In our group we study the mechanical behaviour of model gels having well-defined network architectures, both experimentally and theoretically.
-Our aim is to develop micromechanics-based models that can relate the network topology to the observed mechanical and swelling properties.
+In our group we study the mechanical behaviour of model gels and complex liquids.
+Our aim is to develop micromechanics-based models that can relate the molecular topology to the observed mechanical and swelling properties.
 Modelling tools include Monte Carlo simulations, discrete network models and rubber elasticity theory.